Since 1891 – The Cutting System of Generations

 The company today

 Today, the more than 100-year-old traditional company publishes specialist books, unique patterns as well as eBooks providing a wide variety of professional and technical information.
 In addition, the specialist magazine »M. Müller & Sohn« is published ten times per year.
 The internationally recognized and acclaimed fashion magazine for tailors, designers and the industry features current ladies’ and men’s fashion trends, model illustrations, specialist technology with cut designs and the included pattern sheets.
 The magazine also provides information on important fashion events, the market situation and latest news from the trade associations.

 Independent of the publishing house, the cutting school Müller & Sohn with its headquarters in Düsseldorf also continues to exist.

 Fashion is always of interest – for the whole world and at all times.
 Especially when the various materials follow their fit like a »second skin«.

-In her position as object manager, she bears the overall responsibility for the publishing company.
+As object manager she has the overall responsibility for the publishing house.

 Head of Technical Department / Editor-in-Chief